could this be the happiest house in the world?

 A table with self service alcohol and coffee is part of the lounge, as Happy House is an all inclusive offering.
 You can go into the huge kitchen at any time and order something, it is always filled with the house staff.

 Sound healing is set before the sun sets, while massages are always in the afternoon.
 Both are deeply soporific and I find myself falling asleep - or into a deep meditation - in both treatments.
 The finnish sauna is a great way to wind down and heat up muscles before and after the massage, as it is located next to the massage room.
-Both are deeply soporific and I find myself falling asleep - or into a deep meditation - in both.
 Once the sun sets, pre dinner snacks are brought out of bread, cheese, cured meats, olives as well as wine.

-The art work in the halls leading to the rooms were featured local artists as well as pictures of the history of the house and the people who visited to give it a homely feel.
+The art work in the halls leading to the rooms featured local artists as well as pictures of the history of the house and the people who visited to give it a homely feel.
 The bedrooms are dappled with light.
 We have a corner room with windows to the front and to the side, where the Himalayan mountains could be seen from bed every morning.
-With a king size bed, generous pullows, reading chair and coffee and tea station with biscuits.
+There is a king size bed, generous pillows, a reading chair and coffee and tea station with biscuits.
 Each night hot water bottles would be prepared to warm the bed, and a thermos flask of boiled water for tea upon waking in the morning.

 The ensuite bathroom was big with a modern toilet; standup shower with a strong hot water supply.
 Inside the bathroom were two hampers and daily laundry service included as well as toiletries specially made for Happy House, such as a handmade local green tea lip balm.
 For a house of 4-6 guests they had about 7 staff; one cook; one server; one cleaner; one activity person; one yoga person; one spa person; one-two grounds staff to keep outside clean and do repairs as well as the owner on site so really 2:1 staff to guest ratio.